Start/Evaluate

 Possibility 1: complex

-I also saw a drawing of a human head also with a cut: the amount of complex systems "packaged" functionally and harmonically in such a small space was also impressive.
+I also saw a drawing of a human head with a cut: the amount of complex systems "packaged" functionally and harmonically in such a small space was also impressive.
 Of course, the entire human body is like this.

 Some things may seem difficult because they are very complex, that is, they have many elements and these elements have many relationships with each other.
 The fact that something is complex in its very nature is then the first possibility for something to seem difficult to know, to understand and to do something with this knowledge.